 Tiamat continued.
 ‘This practice helps you master the mesmerism.’
 She referred to the technique of expanding one’s energy field to create a stronger presence, serving to enthral others.
 ‘It strengthens the command in your voice, and the ability of your mind’s eye to see beyond the superficiality of the manifest realms and into the mysteries from where you can direct creation.
 And of course it fuels your beauty, joy and ecstasy.’

-Tiamat looked invitingly at me as she spoke, and I came to stand beside her as the drummers began a slow beat.
-We all moved as we would, the deeply felt emotion and fervour of our collective girdle of fire rising to fill my heart with love for my women.
+Tiamat looked at me as she spoke, and I came to stand beside her as the drummers began a slow beat.
+We all moved as we would, the deeply felt emotion and fervour of our collective girdle of fire filling me with love for my women.

 ‘You must not shrink in fear of the greatness you feel,’ Tiamat called.
 ‘You must practice your ability to hold the enormity of your fire, and only at the rightful moment may you release it.
 This requires discipline and strength to hold the power even as you surrender to it.
 Or you may hold the energy and direct it towards what you wish to create, or sometimes simply to magnify your bliss, a most worthy endeavour.’